"Fortunately, Linse was an avowed Anti-Nazi"

 2010 Horst Lantzsch, posthumously, is recognized by the Jewish Anti-Defamation League (ADL) in USA for his support of Aschers in their escape from Nazi Germany to Belgium.

 Now, please, judge for yourself: Was Linse a Nazi perpetrator, activist, or criminal ?
 Or do you find sufficient indications that he was an Anti-Nazi, who helped Jewish people, when he could?

 Thank you for you interest.

-*Many of the items in paragraph 8 are recited from the book about Dr. Linse by Dr. Benno Kirsch (In German, see Literature).
+*Many of the items in Chapter 8 are recited from the book about Dr. Linse by Dr. Benno Kirsch (In German, see Literature).